akshayj1324/Dashboard-Movie-Industry/README.md

 ## Project Description

 ### The Goal of the project was as follows
-* Define a research/business goal.
-* Describe the research/business queries related to the goal.
+* Define a research/business goal and describe the research/business queries related to the goal.
 * Identify the dataset for the research.
 * Explore the dataset and the visualization techniques.
 * Create an interactive and exploratory dashboard.